Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - The PPID we want is: 2840

-# Find PID's Connecting To The C&C Server:
+# Find PID's Connecting to the C&C Server:

 We can investigate the processes related to network connections with Sockstat.